3 reasons why holiday toy sales will be huge this year - KESQ

 Last year, “Frozen II” and “Star Wars: The Rise of Skywalker” hit theaters nationwide during the holiday season, fueling sales of related toys for kids who are fans of both franchises.

 This year, studios have pushed back the release dates for blockbuster sequels like “Wonder Woman 1984, “Minions: Rise of Gru,” and the Marvel Cinematic Universe’s “Black Widow“.
-But many analysts said they don’t expect the lack of major films in theaters to damp toy sales too much.
+But analysts say they don’t expect the lack of major films in theaters to dampen toy sales too much.

 “It’s not going to be like last year, but there’s still some carry over,” Silver said.